 Optic aphasia is typically described as having an inability to name a visually presented object, despite being able to identify the object through alternate means such as gesturing the appropriate use.
 With associative agnosics and optic aphasics often displaying similarities in their deficits, some have argued a classification of a single syndrome, perhaps allowing for varying degrees of severity.
-Both of these patient populations have profound difficulty in naming visually presented objects, with intact recognition persevering within the other senses, such as touch or sound.
-Additionally, both 'types' of patients have relatively intact low-level visual processing and an ability to copy presented line drawings.
+Both of these patient populations have profound difficulty in naming visually presented objects, with intact recognition persevering within the other senses, such as touch or sound, suggesting damage to the ventral visual stream.
+Additionally, both "types" of patients have relatively intact low level visual processing and an ability to copy presented line drawings.
 When examining optic aphasics, however, a number of important distinctions are readily apparent.
-First, and perhaps most importantly, optic aphasics are able to nonverbally identify an object through gesturing the intended use, a skill associative agnosics lack.
-Patient Jules, who was extensively studied after suffering a posterior left hemisphere stroke, would often pantomime the use of an object correctly, even if his verbal identification was incorrect.
-For instance, when shown a picture of a boot Jules correctly mimed putting the boot on his foot, but incorrectly identified the object as a hat.
+Firstly, and perhaps most importantly, optic aphasics are able to nonverbally identify an object through gesturing the intended use, a skill associative agnosics lack.
+Patient Jules F., who was extensively studied after suffering a posterior left hemisphere stroke, would often pantomime the use of an object correctly, even if his verbal identification was incorrect.
+For instance, when shown a picture of a boot Jules F. correctly mimed putting the boot on his foot, but incorrectly identified the object as a hat.
+Such a preservation of functional knowledge may very likely represent an intact ventro-dorsal cortical stream providing the knowledge required to pantomime actions associated with objects, to match objects which serve the same purpose, or to match objects to action demonstrations, all skills which are disrupted by lesions that affect the ventro-dorsal visual stream.

 The nature of the disorder is further elucidated when one examines the types of errors seen in optic aphasia in comparison to associative agnosia.
-An associative agnosic commonly makes errors related to visual dimensions of the target object, whereas an optic aphasic is likely to make errors with a semantic underpinning.
-As is evident from the example above, Jules chose a response from a similar semantic category (clothing, for example), even though a hat and a boot share few visual features in common.
-Another common finding associated with optic aphasia, although much less frequently observed in associative agnosics, is an insensitivity to the visual quality or nature of the stimulus.
-That is, optic aphasics perform equally well (or equally poorly) on identifying photographs, three-dimensional pictures, and line drawings of objects.
+While an associative agnosic commonly makes errors related to visual dimensions of the target object, whereas as an optic aphasic is likely to make errors with a semantic underpinning.
+As is evident from the example above, Jules F. chose a response from a similar semantic category (clothing, for example), even though a hat and a boot share few visual features in common.
+Another common finding associated with optic aphasia, although are much less frequently observed in associative agnosics is an insensitivity to the visual quality or nature of the stimulus.
+That is, optic aphasics perform equally well (or equally poorly) on identifying photographs, 3-dimensional pictures, and line drawings of objects.
 Finally, optic aphasics are far more likely to perseverate once an answer is produced, repeating error responses from previous trials.

-It is important to close with a caveat regarding the dichotomy created between optic aphasia and associative agnosia: there have been a number of reported cases where both conditions seem to be present in a single patient; indeed, even Lissauer's seminal patient had features of both apperceptive and associative agnosias preventing his categorization.
+It is important to close with a caveat regarding the dichotomy created between optic aphasia and associative agnosia: There have been a number of reported cases where both conditions seem to be present in a single patient, indeed, even Lissauer's seminal patient had features of both apperceptive and associative agnosias preventing his categorization.